appacademy/may-21-module-3-notes/week-09/day-04/study-guide.md

     request/response to and from the server, can only be read/set on the client, easier to read and write than cookies
-    - **`localStorage`** - or `window.localStorage`, all data will be persist until deleted by the user or the application
+    - **`localStorage`** - or `window.localStorage`, all data will be persist until deleted by the user or the application, no expiration date
       - to read a key-value pair in `localStorage`:
         `localStorage.getItem(key)` => value
       - to write a key-value pair in `localStorage`:
         `localStorage.setItem(key, value)`
+      - to remove a key-value pair in `localStorage`:
+        `localStorage.removeItem(key, value)`
     - **`sessionStorage`** - or `window.sessionStorage`, all data will be
-      automatically be deleted when the browser is closed
+      automatically be deleted when the browser is closed (session is over)
       - to read a key-value pair in `sessionStorage`:
         `sessionStorage.getItem(key)` => value
       - to write a key-value pair in `sessionStorage`:
         `sessionStorage.setItem(key, value)`
+      - to remove a key-value pair in `sessionStorage`:
+        `sessionStorage.removeItem(key, value)`
   - Cookie - will be sent back and forth with every request/response to and from the server, can be read/set on both the client and the server, harder to read and write than Web Storage API, can only hold 4kB of data